-There are currently three national sororities and two fraternities, one local and one national, at Carroll, with Sigma Tau Gamma Fraternity beginning colonization in the Fall of 2017.
+There are currently three national sororities and three fraternities, one local and two national, at Carroll.
 The self-governing, self-supporting bodies of the fraternities and sororities are the Greek Activities Panel, Interfraternity Council, and the Panhellenic Council.
 These groups coordinate events and service projects, provide educational programs, establish community-wide regulations and implement policies for their member organizations.

 Alpha Gamma Delta

 Alpha Gamma Delta is an international fraternity for women that exists to provide opportunities for personal develpoment through the spirit of sisterhood.
 We support lifelong learning as a means to gain understand and wisdom.
 We promote the value of fraternal membership and commitment to higher education.
 We help prepare members to contribute to the world's work.
 We advocate lifetime involvement in Alpha Gamma Delta.